MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

 > [!TIP]
 > The camera cover magnetically snaps to the front for privacy and the back for storage when not in use.

-## Manage Automatic framing settings
+## Manage automatic framing settings

-Automatic framing automatically zooms and keeps you centered in the video when you move around.
-How you manage settings varies depending on the OS installed on Surface Hub:
+Automatic framing dynamically zooms and keeps you centered in the video when you move around.
+How you manage the settings depends on the OS installed on Surface Hub:

 - [Windows 10 Team 2020 update (20H2)](#windows-10-team-2020-update-20h2)
 - [Windows 11 Desktop on Surface Hub](#windows-11-desktop-on-surface-hub)